vanillaes/computer-science/docs/linear.md

 *Read: O(N)*

-A traverses from the beginning of the list until it either locates a matching item or reaches the end of the list.
+Traverses from the beginning of the list until it either locates a matching item or reaches the end of the list.

 *Memory: O(N)*